KAVIRANGHARI/Whatsapp-Automated-Messenger/README.md

 Interaction: Using Python libraries, the script moves the hardware cursor to those coordinates and executes a click.

-Looping: These stages repeat based on the logic you define—allowing for complex, multi-step messaging and/or forwarding.
+Looping: These stages repeat based on the logic you define, allowing for complex, multi-step messaging and/or forwarding.

 Why Template Matching?
 Note: While modern automation often uses Chrome DevTools or APIs, I chose this "primal" method because it was the most accessible way for me to solve the problem at the time.
 It treats the screen as a canvas rather than a data structure.